Y0Coss/docs-fork/pages/account_and_service_management/startup-program/07-increase-quota/guide.en-gb.md

 After submitting your quota increase request, it is recommended to contact your regional Startup Program Manager to ensure your ticket is tracked and to receive prompt assistance.

-Consult the list of Startup Program Managers [here](links/transversal/startup-program-faq-managers).
+Find the list of Startup Program Managers [here](/links/transversal/startup-program-faq-managers).

 ## Conclusion

-Requesting a quota increase may be necessary to adapt your cloud resources to your growing needs.
+Requesting a quota increase may be necessary to adapt your Cloud resources to your growing needs.
 However, it is important to understand the payment terms and credit priority to avoid unexpected charges from your own funds.
 If in doubt, don't hesitate to reach out to your Startup Program Manager for guidance through every step of the process.